weskempa-liferay/LiferayInsurance/replit.md

 ## Project Overview

-This is a comprehensive Liferay DXP fragment collection for Selective Insurance's digital experience.
-The project contains 9 fully-styled, configurable UI fragments that follow Selective's brand identity and support their business goals of customer attraction, revenue growth, and business user self-service.
-Includes both public-facing website fragments and a secure agent dashboard.
+This is a comprehensive Liferay DXP fragment collection for Selective Insurance's public website.
+The project contains 8 fully-styled, configurable UI fragments that follow Selective's brand identity and support their business goals of customer attraction, revenue growth, and business user self-service.

 **Brand Identity:**
 - Primary Color: Black (#000000)